iainctduncan/papers/source/background.rst

 them into three high-level requirements that are personally important to me as a composer and performer.
-Note that not all of these are necessarily fulfilled well, or at all, by each of the possible platforms a composer might use - some offer only partial support for a requirement, or perhaps even none at all (CTN: Lazzarini 2013, 97).
+Note that not all of these are necessarily fulfilled well, or at all, by each of the possible platforms a composer might use - some offer only partial support for a requirement, or perhaps even none at all (Lazzarini 2013, 97).

 Support for Musical Abstractions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^